juliangruber/split-by-header/README.md

 # split-by-header

-Split binary streams by length fields in messages' headers
+Split binary streams by length fields in messages' headers.

+Use this for example to parse streaming data without writing a streaming parser if your chunks are reasonably small.

 ## Usage